 - All square brackets in Clause 13 are hereby removed;

 - In Clause 17 (Option 1), the EU SCCs will be governed by Ireland law;

 - In Clause 18(b), disputes will be resolved before the courts of Ireland;

-- Exhibit B to this Addendum contains the information required in Annex I of the EU SCCs;
+- Exhibit B to this DPA contains the information required in Annex I of the EU SCCs;

-- Exhibit C to this Addendum contains the information required in Annex II of the EU SCCs; and
+- Exhibit C to this DPA contains the information required in Annex II of the EU SCCs; and

-- By entering into this Addendum, the parties are deemed to have signed the EU SCCs incorporated herein, including their Annexes.
+- By entering into this DPA, the parties are deemed to have signed the EU SCCs incorporated herein, including their Annexes.

 - Transfers from Switzerland.
 The parties agree that transfers from Switzerland are made pursuant to the EU SCCs with the following modifications:

 - The terms “General Data Protection Regulation” or “Regulation (EU) 2016/679” as utilized in the EU SCCs shall be interpreted to include the Federal Act on Data Protection of 19 June 1992 (the “FADP,” and as revised as of 25 September 2020, the “Revised FADP”) with respect to data transfers subject to the FADP.